-- 6.11 Current policies CS22 and CS23 and Policy TR1 of the emerging local plan seek to ensure an adequate level of accessibility and safety by all modes of transport and there is a commitment to implement measures to improve sustainable transport facilities.
+- 6.11 Policy TR1 of the emerging local plan seek to ensure an adequate level of accessibility and safety by all modes of transport and there is a commitment to implement measures to improve sustainable transport facilities.
 The applicant again intends to provide parking within the existing Kings Meadow car park and in previous years has agreed that at least five percent of these spaces will be for use by persons with disabilities.
-It is recommended that this disabled parking provision should again be secured by condition. - 6.12 The site is within close proximity of major public transport nodes that could help serve the events proposed and a Traffic Management Plan has been submitted with the application.
-Transport Development Control has confirmed that there is no objection to the principle of the proposal, subject to the proposal being carried out in accordance with the submitted Traffic Management Plan.

-- 6.13 This planning application does not include a proposal for signage on the public highway.
-However, if agreed with RBC Highways Department, temporary signs could be erected without the need for Advertisement Consent under Class G, Schedule 1 of The Town and Country Planning (Control of Advertisements) (England) Regulations 2007. - 6.14 It is considered that the proposals would be acceptable from a transport and highway safety perspective, in accordance with policies CS22 (Transport Assessments), CS23 (Sustainable Travel and Travel Plans) and DM12 (Access, Traffic and Highway-Related Matters) and Policy TR1 (Achieving the Transport Strategy) of the emerging local plan.
+It is recommended that this disabled parking provision should again be secured by condition. - 6.12 The site is within close proximity of major public transport modes that would help serve the events proposed and a Traffic Management Plan has been submitted with the application.
+Whilst at the time of writing there have been no comments received from RBC Transport, in previous years there were no objections based on the submitted information (subject to conditions).
+This same Traffic Management Plan has been submitted this year, and a condition will once again be placed on the permission requiring the proposal to be carried out in accordance with the submitted Traffic Management Plan. - 6.13 This planning application does not include a proposal for signage on the public highway.
+However, if agreed with RBC Highways Department, temporary signs could be erected without the need for Advertisement Consent under Class G, Schedule 1 of The Town and Country Planning (Control of Advertisements) (England) Regulations 2007. - 6.14 It is considered that the proposals would be acceptable from a transport and highway safety perspective given previous applications for this development, in accordance with Policy TR1 (Achieving the Transport Strategy) of the Reading Borough Local Plan (2019).